helenzhou6/image-caption-generator/README.md

 - Python 3.10
 - uv - install via https://github.com/astral-sh/uv
 - wandb log in details and be added to the project - https://wandb.ai/site

+## To dev
+1. To setup: `uv sync` so you will download all needed dependencies